 Water is life.
 No truer words were ever spoken, for without freshwater, life simply cannot exist.
 The first civilization in recorded history settled in Mesopotamia, or the “cradle of civilization” which is now modern day Iraq, Iran, Syria, Kuwait, and Turkey, due to its location between the Tigris and Euphrates Rivers.
 And since the dawn of history, water conflict has erupted when supply has become scarce.

 The first recorded water conflict took place in the “Gu’edena” region, known as the “edge of paradise.”
 King Urlama, who ruled Lagash from 2450 to 2400 BC, diverted regional water to boundary canals, which dried up boundary ditches and deprived Umma of water.
 Furthering his father’s work, King Urlama’s son cut off the water supply to Girsu, a city in Umma.
-Since this first recorded water war, water conflict has erupted regularly on planet Earth, with a high percentage of the conflict occurring in the Middle East.
+Since this first recorded water war,

 With the beginning of each new year come all sorts of resolutions – to eat better, spend less, organize the house, and clean the garage.
 But the most commonly made resolution by far is to exercise to get into better shape.
 And while we agree with this resolution 100%, it may not be for the reasons you think.
 You see, we think you DO need to exercise – your fire hydrants!